pingcap/tidb/docs/design/2022-03-03-rc-read-tso-optimization.md

 ## Detailed Design

 Introduce another system variable `tidb_rc_read_check_ts` to enable the "lazy ts fetch" read mode.
-It will take effect for all the in-transaction select statements when the transaction mode is `pessimistic` and the isolation level is `read-consistency`.
+It will take effect for all the in-transaction select statements when the transaction mode is `pessimistic` and the isolation level is `read-committed`.

 The execution flow is like this: